 How To Make A Gluten-Free Carrot Cake

-While I don’t know of any gluten-free carrot cake mixes, you’ll never want to use one when you see how quick and easy this recipe is to make.
-No fancy mixers or even bowls are needed for that matter.
+I don’t know of any gluten-free carrot cake mixes, but you won’t need one when you see how easy this recipe is!
+You don’t need fancy mixers or even bowls.

-Once the batter is fully blended and smooth, transfer it to a baking pan and bake.
-While it’s baking, you can whip together the optional frosting and then frost the completely cooled cake.
+Once the batter is smooth, pour it into a baking pan and bake.
+While it’s baking, you can make the optional frosting and then frost the cake once it’s completely cool.

 This recipe is quick and easy to make, but you do need a good, powerful blender (think Blendtec® or Vitamix®) to break down the cashews and oats.